Anas-Bdev/Namaa-Backend/README.md

 appsettings.Development.json
 ```

-or create it if missing.
+or create it if it does not exist.

 ---

 ## 🔐 Required Settings

-Replace all placeholder values with your own local or development credentials:
+You must replace all placeholder values with your own local or development credentials:

 - PostgreSQL connection string
 - JWT secret key